 Under the Customer Service Standard of the AODA, service providers’ policies must state that they welcome service animals.
-Service animals are animals, typically dogs, trained to help people with disabilities maintain independence.
 Here we outline service animal laws that service providers must follow.

 Service Animal Laws in Ontario